ethz-pes/AI-mag/README.md

 * Shell script (Linux) and (batch) script (MS Windows) for starting the Python ANN server
 * Shell script (Linux) and (batch) script (MS Windows) for starting the COMSOL MATLAB Livelink

-The example shows the complete worflow: FEM simulations, ANN training, design generation, and display with GUI:
+The example shows the complete workflow: FEM simulations, ANN training, design generation, and display with GUI:
 * The inductor of a DC-DC Buck converter is optimized
 * The converter has the following ratings: 2kW, 400V input voltage, 200V output voltage